 The mobile app development process begins with an idea- and then includes stages and steps such as requirement gathering, research and planning, UI/UX design, application development, QA testing, and finally deployment on platforms such as Android and iOS.
 The app launch is usually followed by maintenance and support to improve the user experience and keep the application up to date.
-While the app development process consists of the stages mentioned above, the mobile apps in effect are made with tools such as Buildfire.js, Ionic, Xamarin, software development kits such as Flutter, React Native, and programming languages such as Swift, Java and Kotlin etc.
+While the app development process consists of the stages mentioned above, the mobile apps in effect are made with tools such as Buildfire.js, Ionic, and Xamarin, software development kits such as Flutter, and React Native, and programming languages such as Swift, and Java, and Kotlin etc.

 The mobile app market is skyrocketing, and with the offerings for smartphones and tablets constantly increasing, consumer spending in app marketplaces is also reaching its peaks.

 Apps can generate billions of dollars in revenue worldwide via app stores and in-app advertising, which is one of the significant reasons businesses wish to enter the app market.
 There are several statistics supporting it, like the ones below.

 Apple’s App Store currently has over 1.5 million apps, and Google Play Store has over 2.5 million.
 Moreover, worldwide consumer spending on apps is expected to reach $156.5 billion by 2022 and $270 billion by 2025 out of which, the market has earned over $65 billion from Apple’s App Store, and Google Play combined in 2022.

 Regardless of the industry, businesses now understand that to stay relevant and thrive in today’s highly competitive market, they will need to leverage the power of mobile applications.
 With built-in features of smartphones, apps offer enhanced user experience and get you an edge over the competition if you are well prepared in advance and come with a sound mobile app development process.